-A couple weeks ago, a PR person contacted me to ask if I would do a write up of a new product by Windex.
-I offered to test the product and to write about the results if she would send me a sample to test.
-Two full bottles of it arrived, and I used it both as directed and not as directed.
+A couple of weeks ago, a PR person contacted me to ask if I would do a write-up of a product by Windex.
+She sent me two full bottles of it, which I used both as directed and not as directed.
 As you can see, I do not follow rules particularly well.

-Windex Touch-Up is, basically, two formulations of a substance that performs and smells a lot like Windex, in a handy pump bottle, which you're supposed to keep on your counter-top.
-Unlike regular Windex, Windex Touch-Up is anti-bacterial.
-The pump bottle is such that you can pump the cleaning solution right onto a sponge or towel for quick cleaning jobs.
+Windex Touch-Up is, basically, two formulations of a substance that performs and smells a lot like Windex, in a handy pump bottle which you're supposed to keep on your countertop.
+Unlike regular Windex, Windex Touch-Up is antibacterial.
+The pump bottle is such that you can squirt the cleaning solution right onto a sponge or towel for quick cleaning jobs.
 That is the marketing hook, and it delivers.
-The pump bottle does deliver the perfect amount of cleaning solution for a quick clean up, for instance a small counter-top spill.
+The pump bottle does dole out the perfect amount of solution for a quick cleanup, for instance a small countertop spill.

-The first thing I cleaned with the Windex Touch-Up was my bath tub.
-My bath tub was disgusting.
-I hadn't cleaned it in months, nor used it in months, and it had acquired a layer of furry dust that bordered on unsanitary.
-I squirted a bunch of Windex Touch-Up bathroom cleaner right onto an old T-shirt, and scrubbed my tub with it.
-This stuff did magical things to my bath tub.
-Not only did it clean the tub without leaving any residue, it made my grungy old apartment tub actually shine.
-A week later, my tub is still shining, and I smile every time that I look at it.
-It took about one eighth of the bottle to clean the whole tub (it's not like one pump dispenses enough cleaning solution to clean anything big; one pump is meant for little spots and spills).
+The first thing I cleaned with the Windex Touch-Up was my bathtub, which was disgusting.
+I hadn't cleaned or even used it in months, and it had acquired a layer of furry dust that bordered on unsanitary.
+I squirted a bunch of Windex Touch-Up bathroom cleaner onto an old T-shirt, and scrubbed my tub.
+This stuff did magical things.
+Not only did it clean the bathtub without leaving any residue, it made my grungy old apartment tub actually shine.
+A week later, my tub is still shining, and I smile every time I look at it.
+It took about 1/8 of the bottle to clean the whole tub (it's not like one pump dispenses enough cleaning solution to clean anything big; one pump is meant for little spots and spills).
 I'd give it an A+ at tub cleaning.

 Now Windex Touch-Up comes in two formulations, a blue one for the bathroom, and an orange one for the kitchen.
-The orange one smells like regular Windex with a very strong tutti-fruity perfume layered on top.
-The smell of the tutti-fruity kitchen formula is not entirely unpleasant, but I did benefit from opening the window while using it.
+The orange one smells like regular Windex with a very heavy tutti-frutti perfume layered on top.
+The odor of the kitchen formula is not entirely unpleasant, but I did benefit from opening the window while using it.

-I've been using the kitchen formula as it is supposed to be used, meaning pumping a bit of it onto a cloth and wiping down the counters with it.
+I've been using the kitchen formula as it is supposed to be used, meaning pumping a bit onto a cloth and wiping down the counters with it.
 It works swimmingly.
-I would highly recommend it as a counter-top cleanser.
+I would highly recommend it as a countertop cleanser.

 But I also have had some fun with the Windex Touch-Up as an all-purpose kitchen cleanser.
 Did you know that you could unscrew the pump bottle, pour some Windex Touch-Up into a bucket full of water, and mop your floor with it?
 Yes you can, and it made my tile floor shine.